 Maximum loan value offered

 The lender will release £700,000 initially, towards the land purchase.
-The rest of the loan is released in stages as the build progresses.
+The rest of the property development finance is released in stages as the build progresses.

 Lenders will calculate the total loan, against the GDV value - i.e. what the properties will be worth when they are finished and sold.